Career Change at 40: A Practical Guide to Starting Over

 Age bias exists.
 A Resume Builder survey of 800 U.S. hiring managers found that 38% admit to reviewing applications with age bias, and a CWJobs survey (2024) reported that 41% of tech workers have encountered age discrimination.
 These are real numbers, and ignoring them would be irresponsible.

 However, the data also shows effective countermeasures.
 According to a LinkedIn Economic Graph report (2025), professionals who explicitly identified and highlighted transferable skills on their profiles received 2.1 times more recruiter inquiries during career transitions than those who relied only on new credentials.
-A 2025 Glassdoor hiring trends report found that 68% of hiring managers for entry-level technical roles said portfolio projects were more influential than certifications — and portfolios built from real industry experience are precisely where older career changers have an advantage.
+Skills-based hiring has become the norm: for entry-level technical roles, portfolio projects carry more weight than certifications — and portfolios built from real industry experience are precisely where older career changers have an advantage.

 The strategy is clear: lead with domain expertise and proof of work, not credentials or enthusiasm.

-According to a 2025 McKinsey workforce transitions report, 72% of the skills required for a new role already exist in some form within a career changer's current skill set.
+Workforce-transition research, including from the McKinsey Global Institute, finds that most of the skills a new role requires already exist in some form within a career changer's current skill set.
 At 40, you have accumulated roughly 15-20 years of professional experience.
 That translates into a larger pool of transferable skills than a 25-year-old can offer.

 Dice's 2024 survey of tech hiring managers found that the five most valued skills — collaborative communication, problem solving, adaptability, stakeholder management, and digital fluency — are all skills that develop with seniority.
 None require a CS degree.